 If you are accused of vandalism, it is important to speak to a criminal lawyer.
 These charges can have a real impact on your life and ability to earn a living.
-Trial Attorney Richard Grossman can provide legal representation in Atlanta, Georgia.
+Trial Attorney Jeff Manciagli can provide legal representation in Atlanta, Georgia.

 Education & Employment Risk

 Individuals who are found guilty of vandalism are at risk of losing educational and employment opportunities.
 A criminal record may be considered as part of a college application, even if the school does not have a formal policy on the subject.

 Many employers still consider the mere mention of a criminal record justification for refusing an application.
 You may find that your job opportunities are limited after a conviction for vandalism.
 A prank or momentary lapse of reason should not bar you from earning a living.

 Vandalism Criminal Defense Lawyer

 Vandalism can lead to a misdemeanor or felony charge, depending on the seriousness of the alleged crime.
 You have a right to legal representation when accused of damaging private or public property.

 Jeff Manciagli Trial Attorney can defend you or your teenage child against a criminal charge of vandalism.
 We offer a free initial consultation at our Atlanta offices.
 This is your opportunity to discuss the accusations against you with an experienced trial lawyer in Georgia.